Luis Gil (baseball): Major leagues

 The Yankees promoted him to the major leagues for the first time on August 3, 2021, making his major league debut with a start against the Baltimore Orioles.
 He pitched six innings, allowed four hits and recorded six strikeouts, earning the win.
 Gil started his career with 15 2/3 scoreless innings, the most by any Yankee pitcher since 1961.
 He is the first pitcher in MLB history with a scoreless start in his first three appearances.

 Gil pitched for Scranton/Wilkes-Barre in 2022, and made one appearance for the Yankees (giving up four earned runs in four innings).
 He injured his elbow during a May 2022 game and required Tommy John surgery, ending his 2022 season.
-With Scranton, he was 0-3 with a 7.89 ERA in six starts over which he pitched 21.2 innings and had a WHIP of 1.662.
+With Scranton, he was 0–3 with a 7.89 ERA in six starts over which he pitched 21 2/3 innings and had a WHIP of 1.662.

 He began the 2023 season on the 60-day injured list and returned to action in September 2023, making two rehab starts for High–A Tampa.
 There, he gave up five earned runs in four innings.
 Gil did not make an appearance in the majors the 2023 season.

 The Yankees named Gil to their starting rotation for the start of the 2024 season, following ace Gerrit Cole's injury during spring training.
 On May 18, Gil recorded 14 strikeouts against the Chicago White Sox, breaking Orlando Hernández's record (13) for the most by a Yankees rookie.
 Hernández coincidentally threw out the game's first pitch.
 Gil received the American League Pitcher of the Month after winning all six of his May starts, and conceding an ERA of only 0.70 with 14 hits in 38 2/3 innings, along with 44 strikeouts.
 On August 21, the team placed Gil on the 15-day injured list with a lower-back strain, reactivating him on September 5.
-Gil returned to the Yankees' rotation against the Chicago Cubs on September 6, pitching 6 scoreless innings and conceding only one hit to earn his 13th win on the season.
+Gil returned to the Yankees' rotation against the Chicago Cubs on September 6, pitching six scoreless innings and conceding only one hit to earn his 13th win on the season.

 After the season, Gil was named AL Rookie of the Year.
-In 29 total starts for the Yankees in 2024, he posted a 15-7 record and 3.50 ERA with 171 strikeouts across 151 2/3 innings pitched.
+In 29 total starts for the Yankees in 2024, he posted a 15–7 record and 3.50 ERA with 171 strikeouts across 151 2/3 innings pitched.

 On March 3, 2025, Gil was shut down for at least six weeks due to a high-grade lat strain.
 He was transferred to the 60-day injured list on March 24.
 Gil was activated for his season debut on August 3.
+He made 11 starts for New York during the year, compiling a 4–1 record and 3.32 ERA with 41 strikeouts across 57 innings of work.